obarthel/amiga-smbfs/README.md

 You need a TCP/IP stack that supports the *AmiTCP V3* API, such as *Miami*, the original free *AmiTCP 3.0* release, *AmiTCP 4.x*, *Miami Deluxe*, *AmiTCP Genesis* or *Roadshow* and the obligatory networking gear.
 All these items need to be in good shape and properly configured.

-Most important, you need a computer which offers file sharing services using the *SMBv1* protocol.
+Most important, you need a computer which offers file sharing services using the *SMBv1* protocol (instead of being referred to as *SMBv1*, it may be called *CIFS*, too).

 It often helps to have *Samba* installed on your Amiga, too, as this can aid in tracking down bugs and obtaining information which **smbfs** cannot obtain all by itself.